dell/dellemc-openmanage-ansible-modules/README.md

   * If you want to report any issue, then please report it by creating a new issue [here](https://github.com/dell/Dell-EMC-Ansible-Modules-for-iDRAC/issues)
   * If you have any requirements that is not currently addressed, then please let us know by creating a new issue [here](https://github.com/dell/Dell-EMC-Ansible-Modules-for-iDRAC/issues)
   * If you want to provide any feedback to the development team, then you can do so by sending an email to **OpenManageAnsible@Dell.com**
   * We also have a **#openmanageansible** slack channel which you can use for reporting any issue, new feature request or for general discussion with development team.
-You can get an invite by requesting one at [here](http://community.codedellemc.com).
+You can get an invite by requesting one at [here] (http://community.codedellemc.com).

 ## Authors
   * OpenManageAnsible (OpenManageAnsible@dell.com)